pcsiszar/Shadowrun-5.5/Core/Errata.md

 to them.
 Such a Rigger Unit does not use their own actions and turn, but instead act on the same turn as the Rigger, and use the Rigger's actions.

-The Rigger receives an amount of Minor Actions equal to the Drones' initiative die (4).
-These minor Actions cannot be used for anything else, but controlling the drones.
+The Rigger receives an 3 Minor Actions when he has a drone active and linked to his RCC.
+These Minor Actions cannot be used for anything else, but controlling the drones.
 A Character can still use their regular actions to control the drones.
 A character still cannot take more than 6 Minor Actions a turn.